 THAT, incidentally, is one of the keys to growing your career in industry beyond the level of individual contributor.

 When you get good at tackling the tough issues, guess what?
 You get more of them thrown your way to handle.

 Leaders typically deal with either an analytically difficult decision or an emotionally charged one.
 Often the toughest decisions are both — analytically and inter-personally challenging.
 There are few people skilled enough to handle either situation independently, let alone simultaneously.

 If you focus on seeking out these situations and working on your skills in those areas, it makes you an extremely rare asset — a leader.
 It is a worthwhile, but by no means easy, endeavor.

-When I hire employees that I have high aspirations for, I try to assign them projects and responsibilities that causes them to be really excited 50% of the time, and scared to death 50% of the time.
+When I hire employees that I have high aspirations for, I try to assign them projects and responsibilities that cause them to be really excited 50% of the time and scared to death 50% of the time.

 In my experience, working on these kinds of “stretch” assignments is THE key to long-term career growth.